oxygenxml/web-author-docker/README.md

 This repository contains example configuration files that can be used to deploy Web Author in a Docker container.

+The 'base/' folder contains the simplest version of a Dockerile.
+Other folders contain example build on top of the base image.

 Copyright and License
 ---------------------
 Copyright 2022 Syncro Soft, SRL.